Koselugo delivered a strong response with evidence from long-term data1,7§§

-ORR was defined as the percentage of patients with complete response (defined as disappearance of the target PN) or confirmed partial response (defined as ≥20% reduction in PN volume confirmed at a subsequent tumor assessment within 3-6 months).1†
+ORR was defined as the percentage of patients with complete response (defined as disappearance of the target PN) or confirmed partial response (defined as ≥20% reduction in PN volume confirmed at a subsequent tumor assessment within 3 to 6 months).1†

 An independent centralized review (ICR) of tumor response per REiNS criteria resulted in an ORR of 44% (95% CI: 30, 59).1